- Encrypting your HDDs or SSDs and keeping any data safe is essential nowadays.

-The next steps allow you to determine whether you want to encrypt the area, if any, located at the end of the hard disk, used by RAID systems, tools for system recovery, for troubleshooting, for diagnostics and so on.
+- Determine whether you want to encrypt the area, if any, located at the end of the hard disk, used by RAID systems, tools for system recovery, troubleshooting, diagnostics, and so on.

-In the Ultimate and Enterprise editions of Windows Vista and Windows 7, in the Pro and Enterprise editions of Windows 8 and Windows 8.1, on Windows Server 2008 and later server systems, the operating system offers you the possibility to encrypt and protect your hard disk using Bitlocker.
+Windows 10, as well as older OS versions such as the Ultimate and Enterprise editions of Windows Vista and Windows 7, in the Pro and Enterprise editions of Windows 8 and Windows 8.1, on Windows Server 2008, you can encrypt and protect your hard disk using a built-in tool, BitLocker.

 You should know that Windows Vista and Windows 7 do not allow Bitlocker to start without the Trusted Platform Module (TPM) chip.

-During the configuration phase of the Bitlocker feature, Windows will ask you if you want to unlock the system by connecting a USB stick or typing a password.
+During the configuration phase of Bitlocker, Windows will ask you if you want to unlock the system by connecting a USB stick or typing a password.

 The following steps are quite clear.
-They allow to request encryption of the data actually written on the disk or even the encryption of free space.
+They allow requesting encryption of the data actually written on the disk or even the encryption of free space.

-This article highlights 2 of the best SSD encryption software solutions available available on the market.
-Let us know which one you installed an why.
+There you have, two of the best SSD encryption software solutions available on the market.
+Let us know which one you installed and why.